yordiyes/yordiyes/README.md

 ### 👨‍💻 Current Focus
-- 🌱 Currently a 3rd-year Software Engineering student at **Haramaya University**. give my name some animation and another software engineer text in the beginneing with an amazing animation
+- 🌱 Currently a 3rd-year Software Engineering student at **Haramaya University**.

 - 💡 Learning more about **Node.js, Express, and MongoDB**.
 - 🔧 Building projects with **JavaScript**, **TypeScript**, and **Python**.